 - malignant transformation into leiomyosarcoma is rare.

-- unforutnately no imaging modality can reliably differentiate a benign leiomyoma from the rare leiomyosarcoma
+- unfortunately no imaging modality can reliably differentiate a benign leiomyoma from the rare leiomyosarcoma

-- uterine lipoleiomyoma - has more fat content (sometimes considered a variant of a leiomyoma)
+- uterine lipoleiomyoma: greater fat content (sometimes considered a variant of a leiomyoma)

 - ovarian masses

 - focal myometrial contraction (Braxton Hicks contraction): especially if seen during pregnancy

 - focal adenomyosis 4

 - ultrasound (introduction)

 - chronic pelvic pain